msridhar/NullAway-wiki/Supported-Annotations.md

 NullAway treats any annotation whose simple (un-qualified) name is `@Nullable` as marking a parameter / return / field as nullable.
 Checker Framework's [`@NullableDecl`](https://checkerframework.org/api/org/checkerframework/checker/nullness/compatqual/NullableDecl.html) and `javax.annotation.CheckForNull` are also supported.

 For code considered annotated by NullAway, the tool assumes that the absence of a `@Nullable` annotation means the type is non-null.
 However, there are a number of features of NullAway, such as it's optional support for acknowledging [restrictive annotations](https://github.com/uber/NullAway/wiki/Configuration#acknowledge-more-restrictive-annotations-from-third-party-jars) in third-party jars, which involve checking for explicit `@NonNull` annotations.
-For this purpose, NullAway treats any annotation whose simple (un-qualified) name is `@NonNull`, `@Nonnull`, or `@NotNull`, as denoting an explicitly non-null type.
+For this purpose, NullAway treats any annotation whose simple (un-qualified) name is `@NonNull`, `@NonNull`, or `@NotNull`, as denoting an explicitly non-null type.

 While NullAway considers non-null the default in annotated code, other tools might expect any of the above annotations.
 In particular, the annotation `javax.validation.constraints.NotNull` (and `@NotEmpty`) is actually used for dynamic validation of deserialized data (see https://beanvalidation.org/1.1/spec/) and is a good candidate for being added to `-XepOpt:NullAway:ExcludedFieldAnnotations=...`, since it implies external initialization of a field.